alexngrubb-web/alex-grubb.github.io/projects/network-scanning-lab/README.md

 ## Nmap Scan Results

-A full TCP scan was performed using Nmap to identify open ports and running services.
+Performed a full TCP scan using Nmap to identify open ports and running services.

 ### Command Used
 ```bash
 nmap -sV -A 192.168.239.129
 ```
+-sV - detects service versions
+-A - enables OS detection, version detection, and script scanning
 ![Nmap Scan](nmap-scan.png)

 ---